-- 6.3 Groups of documents must be finite, not open ended.
-The description provided here needs to be sufficiently detailed to allow the assessors to fully understand the character, size and content of the collection or fonds being nominated.
-In some cases, a catalogue might be appended to the nomination.
-For larger holdings, where that is not a practical approach, a descriptive statement, perhaps accompanied by accessioning or registration numbers, or a link to an online catalogue, may be a better approach. - 6.5 Setting out the history and provenance of a collection or document its "life story" is critical to understanding its authenticity.
+6.3 Groups of documents must be finite, not open ended.
+The description provided here needs to be sufficiently detailed to allow the assessors to fully understand the character, size and content of the collection or fonds being nominated.1 In some cases, a catalogue might be appended to the nomination.
+For larger holdings, where that is not a practical approach, a descriptive statement, perhaps accompanied by accessioning or registration numbers, or a link to an online catalogue, may be a better approach.

+6.5 Setting out the history and provenance of a collection or document - its "life story" - is critical.
+Explain what you know about it, from when it was created to how it arrived in your institution.
+In some cases, the provenance story may be a simple one: in others, where documents have passed through many hands over time, it may be more complex.
+You may not even know the full story: just give the fullest account you can.

+6.5.1 Describe what you know about the authenticity of the item or collection.
 This is a threshold test: is the documentary heritage actually what it appears to be?
-There are endless historical examples of fakes and forgeries copies or replicas that purport to be originals, deliberate hoaxes or deceptions, "real" documents whose content has been altered, and so on.
+There are endless historical examples of fakes and forgeries - copies or replicas that purport to be originals, deliberate hoaxes or deceptions, "real" documents whose content has been altered, and so on.
 These documents can take any form.
 Establishing authenticity is not necessarily a simple issue.
-Digital technology provides vast possibilities for manipulating text, images and sounds in ways that leave no trace of the alteration. - > Example: The NOVA "Viking Deception" website lists a number of famous hoaxes: http://www.pbs.org/wgbh/nova/vinland/fakes.html identifying historical copies, which may in turn have their own original and distinguishing features as, for example, in the case of mediaeval manuscripts.
-Audiovisual media, in particular, are readily copied and originals may no longer exist.
-The oldest carrier may not necessarily have the most authentic content.
-Films and photographs can be altered in a variety of ways to change their content.
+Digital technology provides vast possibilities for manipulating text, images and sounds in ways that leave no trace of the alteration.

-Sometimes originals no longer exist, and establishing authenticity becomes a matter of

-&lt;sup>1 Nominally the collection or fonds may be open ended, but the items nominated would need to be clearly circumscribed (for example, up to a certain date or box number.)
+1 Nominally the collection or fonds may be open ended, but the items nominated would need to be clearly circumscribed (for example, up to a certain date or box number.)